-That being said, the best photographs usually do follow compositional theory in some way, whether it’s intentional or by accident.
+That said, the best photographs usually do follow compositional theory in some way, whether it’s intentional or by accident.
 Take the time to study composition for still life photography ideas.
-Art books are particularly good for this, as still life photography is a genre which closely follows painting.
+Artbooks are particularly good for this.
+Still life photography is a genre which closely follows painting.

 Several post-processing programs have compositional grids that express the Golden Ratio.
-You can overlay these on your images to help your cropping, or even use them in creating your compositions if you’re shooting tethered.
+You can overlay these on your still life photo to help your cropping.
+Or even use them in creating your compositions if you’re shooting tethered.

-Remember that colour is also an important aspect of composition.
+Remember that colour is also an important aspect of still life composition.
 Refer to the colour wheel to help you plan your colour schemes.
-Colours that are opposite on the colour wheel, like blue and orange, are called complementary colours and are powerful visual combinations in art and photography.
+Colours that are opposite on the colour wheel, like blue and orange, are complementary colours.

-Colour can also be an important part of your style.
-If you look at the most popular accounts on Instagram, you’ll see that most have a consistent colour palette, whether it is bright and bold or monochromatic.
+Colour can also be an important part of your still life photography style.
+If you look at the most popular accounts on Instagram, you’ll see that most have a consistent colour palette.

 Develop Your Eye

-Evocative still life imagery depends on a strong aesthetic.
+Evocative still life photography depends on a strong aesthetic.
 The more you do something, the better you get at it.
 This is true with photography.
 Practice is important.
-But it’s also important to be a student of your craft.

 Observe the textures in the world around you.
 Study the paintings of the Old Masters.
-Notice the light in the works of Vermeer and Caravaggio, or the compositions of Cezanne.
+Notice the lighting in the works of Vermeer and Caravaggio, or the compositions of Cezanne.

-Studying the form, colours, and various shades used in still life painting will help you enormously in your own photography.
+Studying the form, colours, and various shades used in still life painting will help you enormously in your still life photography.
 Becoming visually fluent involves constant and careful observation.

 Get Creative With Editing